anir-tubi/tubi-roku/README.md

 4. Go to [Argo CD](https://argo.main-staging-custom.staging.k8s.tubi.io/applications/argocd/popper-engine-roku?view=network&resource=)
 5. Press the buttons "SYNC"> "SYNCHRONIZE"

-If all was successful you should be able to login to https://popper.tubi.io/ and see the experiment show up under the `roku-staging` environment.
+If all was successful, you should be able to login to https://popper.tubi.io/ and see the experiment display under the `staging-roku` environment.

 ## Setting up the experiment within the Roku Code: